Do Go On - 373 - The Star Wars Holiday Special

 Never heard the show.

-Jacob's question reads
+Uh, Jacob's question reads,

-on nearby property and confusing forensic scientists in the process what animal do you
+presumably inflicting massive damage on nearby property and confusing forensic scientists in the process.

-suggest if you write a question please give us an answer because jacob hasn't done that but
+Unfortunately, Jacob has a first-time listener, he wouldn't know that we normally suggest if you write a question, please give us an answer because Jacob hasn't done that.

-maybe a tawny frog mouth.
 Turn the neck around.

 That'd be fun.